Bear Grylls Shares His Life-Threatening Allergic Reaction On His Show, ‘Treasure Island’

 Bear Grylls is always taking on some major challenges, but recently, he was almost taken out by a humble bee while shooting his newest reality show, Treasure Island.

-Express shared Grylls’ story which scared him and the contestants on Treasure Island.
-The adventure seeker, 45, was stung by a bee while on set, and tried to keep going, not telling anyone what had happened and how he was feeling.
+Express shared Grylls’ story, which scared him and the contestants on Treasure Island.
+The 45-year-old adventure seeker was stung by a bee while on set, and tried to keep going, not telling anyone what had happened and how he was feeling.
 But Grylls is allergic to bees, and his reluctance to seek help could have cost him his life.

 There is always a medical team on the set of these adventure shows, so when the star went into anaphylactic shock, he was able to get prompt attention.
 Grylls tried to keep working, but his bravery could have killed him, as his face swelled up and he lost consciousness.
 Medics raced over to help him by injecting him with an EpiPen, bringing him back around and allowing him to recover.